coreskill/csss/README.md

 skill: "Example"
 level: 2
 sublevel: 1
+text: |
-text: "Example text with the skill"
+  Example text with the skill
 requires:
   - "Example from the same file"
   - "Example section // Example from the same section"